A refined Frauchiger--Renner paradox based on strong contextuality: Comparison with the FR paradox

 Our work belongs in the first category, as it provides a stronger no-go theorem than the FR.
 It also touches on the third category by suggesting ways to resolve paradoxes involving superobservers in quantum theory.

 \paragraph*{Related work on the GHZ--FR paradox} A protocol similar to the one underlying the GHZ--FR paradox has been proposed by {\.Z}ukowski and Markiewicz \cite{zukowski2021physics} and by Leegwater \cite{leegwater2022greenberger}.
-While the measurements performed in the protocols (without reasoning steps) in Refs.~\cite{zukowski2021physics,leegwater2022greenberger} are the same, the exact way in which a contradiction is obtained differs, as do the ensuing analyses.
+While the measurements performed in the protocols (without reasoning steps) in Refs.~\cite{zukowski2021physics,leegwater2022greenberger} are the same, the exact way in which a contradiction is obtained differs, as do the ensuing analyses and no-go theorems.
 In Ref.~\cite{zukowski2021physics}, an explicit motivation for how the different measurement contexts that lead to a contradiction are chosen and considered together is not provided.
 In Ref.~\cite{leegwater2022greenberger} this motivation comes from simultaneity in special relativity.
 However, in cases where the motivation from special relativity of Ref.~\cite{leegwater2022greenberger} cannot be applied, the GHZ--FR paradox still yields a contradiction, as discussed in \Cref{appendix:related_work}.

 Going beyond Ref.~\cite{leegwater2022greenberger}, we investigate the relationship of the GHZ--FR protocol to the FR paradox more thoroughly, and expose the hierarchy of their underlying nonlocality models.
 Unlike Refs.~\cite{zukowski2021physics,leegwater2022greenberger} our agreement no-go theorem requires no absolute outcomes, due to the reasoning part of our protocol being different.
 This important weakening allowed us to propose the {\ROE} resolution as replacing {\AOEfull} in \Cref{sec:GHZ_nogo_trust,sec:possible_resolution}.
-We discuss these works further in \Cref{appendix:related_work}
+Unlike these works \cite{zukowski2021physics,leegwater2022greenberger}, we move away from having a bird's-eye view on the protocol as an outsider, and instead consider the viewpoints from observers inside the protocol who try to make predictions and reason, as was the goal in the original FR paradox.
+To relate to the notion of \textit{Born Inaccessible correlations}\footnote{Born Inaccessible Correlations is defined in \cite{schmid2023review} as: ``It requires that when two measurements are made in parallel, the two outcomes always arise with a joint frequency given by the Born rule, even if no single observer could access both outcomes, even in principle.''} of Ref.~\cite{schmid2023review}, we acknowledge that there will always be correlations inaccessible to any agent.
+However, we assign the label `inaccessible' as we can take the outsider's bird's-eye view on the protocol; it might be impossible for agents inside to have this knowledge in all situations.
+Were we to make a no-go theorem using the notion of Born Inaccessible correlations, we would find a no-go theorem similar to the GHZ--FR truth no-go theorem, replacing Born Compatibility with Born Inaccessible correlations.
+We discuss the works~\cite{leegwater2022greenberger,zukowski2021physics} further in \Cref{appendix:related_work}.

 A similar relational resolution as {\ROE} in the context of Relational Quantum Mechanics \cite{rovelli1996relational,rovelli2018space} was discussed by Cavalcanti, Di Bagio and Rovelli \cite{cavalcanti2023consistency} for a scenario involving the same measurement protocol as the GHZ--FR paradox, based on Refs.~\cite{zukowski2021physics,lawrence2023relative}.
 Our resolution per {\ROE} accords with their proposed resolution, except that our proposal does not invoke the existence of cross-perspective links \cite{adlam2022information}.
 Furthermore, as noted by Cavalcanti and Wiseman in Ref.~\cite{cavalcanti2021implications}, to resolve the Local Friendliness no-go theorem, by giving up on {\AOE} for a notion of relative events one can maintain compatibility with Leibniz's principle.